+Advocacy is gaining public support for or recommendation of a particular cause or policy.
 Most commonly, advocacy is directed towards government and decision makers.
-In the area of mental health, individuals and organizations advocate for a wide variety of reasons, including improved access to services and improved benefits and supports for people with mental illness.
+In the area of mental health, individuals and organizations advocate for a wide variety of reasons, including improved access to services and improved benefits and supports for people living with mental illness.

 A successful advocacy effort can take some time to produce results.
 But each time you speak on behalf of your chosen issue, you raise awareness and build support.